๐Ÿ’ฐ Used Launch Monitors: Worth It?

 Radar-based.
 No fragile cameras.
 Garmin keeps firmware updated.

 Check that the unit powers on, connects to the Garmin Golf app, and registers shots consistently.
-If it does all three, you're getting a great deal.
+If it does all three, you're likely looking at a solid deal.

 New Price